<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=400669150353674&amp;ev=PageView&amp;noscript=1">

 5 Ways to Do SEO Like a Pro

 In the age of the Empowered Buyer, it’s crucial to make it easy for your target audiences to find you online.
 These days, consumers are already halfway to making a purchasing decision before they reach out to you directly.
-This is because they are doing their research digitally, and therefore have no need to contact you right away.
+This is because they are doing their research digitally, and therefore do not need to contact you right away.

-In fact, 81% of buyers conduct online research before making a purchase, according to Miller Heiman Group.
+According to the Miller Heiman Group, 81% of buyers conduct online research before making a purchase.
 Today’s Empowered Buyers typically start their purchasing journey by using search engines to find companies that provide the service or product that they are looking for.
-Then, they usually only engage with the top-ranked search results that appear on the first page.
-Up to 92% of all Google search clicks happen on the first page, with less than 6% taking place on the second page, according to Moz.
-For your company to be considered as a possible solution to the problem these consumers are researching, your website needs to be optimized so that it ranks well on these search engine results pages (SERPs).
+Then, they usually only engage with the top-ranked search results.
+The average click-through rate (CTR) is about 22% for a result in the first position on a Google search engine results page (SERP) to about 2% for a result in 10th place.
+For your company to be considered as a possible solution to the problem these consumers are researching, your website needs to be optimized so that it ranks well on these SERPs.

 Keywords are ideas and topics that define what your company, and therefore your content, is about.
 To ensure that you can easily be found online, you must use words in your website copy, and in your other marketing content, that are relevant to what your target audience is searching for.
-There are many keyword research tools that can help you discover which relevant industry phrases consumers are searching for most often, such as our favorite Keywords Everywhere.
+There are many keyword research tools that can help you discover which relevant industry phrases consumers are searching for most often, such as some of our favorites: Semrush, Keywords Everywhere, and Moz.
 Once you’ve identified the best keywords for your company, the next step is to work them into your website.

 Here are 5 actionable ways to increase your website’s SEO by using keywords: